Chen-Abudi/foodies-app/README.md

 ## 🔎 Intro:

-This is a **Full-Stack** application developed with NextJS, showcasing a foodies app that allows to view meals recipes, share meals, and be part of a foodies community.
+This is a **Full-Stack** application developed with NextJS, showcasing a foodies app that allows to view meals recipes, share them, and be part of a foodies community.

 ## 🧰 Tech Stack:

 - NextJS
 - React
 - JavaScript
+- CSS3

 ## 🛠️ Techniques & Tools: